stadium-software/howto-date-formatting/README.md

 ### Search

 [Lucene](https://lucene.apache.org/core/2_9_4/queryparsersyntax.html) is a library created and maintained by the Apache Software Foundation that Stadium uses to index and search DataGrid data.
-When searching DataGrids, Stadium passes the search string to Lucene and displays the data it returns in the DataGrid or an error below the search box.
+When searching DataGrids, Stadium passes the search string to Lucene and displays either the data it returns in the DataGrid or an error below the search box.

-Lucene has it's [own syntax](https://docs.stadium.software/controls/data-grid-search#dates) to enable date searches.
-It also natively understands dates in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601).
+Lucene has it's [own syntax](https://docs.stadium.software/controls/data-grid-search#dates) to enable date searches and also natively understands dates in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601).
 How it handles other date formats is not described in the documentation and needs to be evaluated in the context of each specific implementation.

+While Lucene takes time into account when searching and returning data, including time in a date search does not appear possible.